 The good news, however, is that Paulownia trees don’t contain any toxic elements, and being exposed to it even for long periods isn’t problematic.

-Hence we still recommend taking extra precautions when working with Paulownia, such as wearing appropriate gear both when cutting and transporting wood.
+Hence I still recommend taking extra precautions when working with Paulownia, such as wearing appropriate gear both when cutting and transporting wood.

 Fortunately, there aren’t any allergies that are associated with Paulownia trees, nor are there health restrictions.
 However, if you’re allergic to wood dust, you might want to stray away from wood shavings instead, to avoid further complications.